 3. A bifurcated market: quality mismatch in the global appliance industry

 A hedonic pricing analysis linked to independent quality scores, framed by vertical differentiation theory and the rise of Chinese manufacturers.
 Tested quality translates weakly into prices, and the market is splitting in two: the premium segment sells brand architecture, challengers compete on price — and objective quality sits somewhere in between.
+The study shows that market bifurcation can coexist with only partial willingness to pay for tested quality.

 Why it matters: market bifurcation means consumers need an objective quality signal more than ever.
 The price tag won't provide it.